 Every patient at InUrSkn is seen personally by Dr. Sejal without any time limit, where she discusses the patient’s concern in detail along with understanding the history of their health and carrying out a personal examination.

-At InUrSkn we belive that all patient care must be
+At InUrSkn, we believe that all patient care must be:

 – Holistic